femitubosun/wander-task/README.md

 ## Assumptions

-- It was assumed that, barring erratic errors, providing a valid date and the name of any city in the world (obscure or otherwise), the 3rd Party Service will return a valid response.
+- It was assumed that, barring erratic errors, the 3rd Party Service will return a valid response for a valid date and the name of any city in the world (obscure or otherwise).
+In effect, any string.
-- A successful response from the 3rd-party API will always look like this:
+- A successful response from the 3rd-party API will look like this:

 ```json
 {